ArabboyWeb/uz-payments/README.md

 - `@uz-payments/express`
 - `@uz-payments/next`

-Future providers should be added as separate packages only after official flows are verified:
+Future provider packages should be added only after official flows are verified:

 - `@uz-payments/click`
 - `@uz-payments/uzum`